 The Garden of Lights is open most of December but closed on the 24th and 25th.Continue to 3 of 6 below.

 Especially good for: Anyone who enjoys a good, old-fashioned Christmas

 More Info: An American Christmas Website

 Children under the age of five aren't admitted.
-Kids between 5 and 12 get a smaller entree portion (and a discount).
+Kids between five and 12 get a smaller entree portion (and a discount).

-We haven't had a chance to enjoy An American Christmas yet, but if you like it (or the idea of it), you may also be interested in the annual...
-Bracebridge Dinners at Yosemite National Park's Ahwahnee Hotel.Continue to 4 of 6 below.
+If you like An American Christmas (or the idea of it), you may also be interested in the annual Bracebridge Dinners at...
+Yosemite National Park's Ahwahnee Hotel.Continue to 4 of 6 below.

 04 of 06